michaelachrisco/wave_client/README.md

 For more details: http://wave.webaim.org/api/details Gem is untested and is a quick wrapper around HTTParty.

+This can be used to create reports on WCAG 2.0 and Section 508 compliance.

 ## Installation

 Add this line to your application's Gemfile: